Report fraud or abuse

 Anonymity and confidentiality

-Confidentiality is very important to us.
-Whichever method you decide to use to contact NAVEX Global, rest assured that you can remain totally anonymous if you wish.
-We will not attempt to trace your details at any time, and should you volunteer your details they will not be passed to WHO unless you give us your consent to do so in your report.
+Whichever method you decide to use to submit your report to the Integrity Hotline, rest assured that you can remain totally anonymous if you wish.
+When you submit your report through the online reporting form, the information will be forwarded to NAVEX Global in an encrypted format.
+We will not attempt to trace your details at any time, and should you volunteer your personal details, they will not be passed to WHO or Unitaid unless you give your consent to do so.

-Remember that the more information you provide, the more likely it is that WHO can satisfactorily resolve the incident.
+Remember that the more information you provide, the more likely it is that WHO/Unitaid can satisfactorily resolve the incident.
 This is particularly so if you have chosen to remain anonymous, as your report will only be reviewable if independent and substantiated data can corroborate the information you have shared.

 Sign Up for Unitaid Updates